Replicating weak-lensing summary-statistic covariances with normalizing flows: Results

 The comparison between the replicated and simulated covariance matrices is shown in Figure~\ref{fig:cov_Cell_maps}.
 We separately assess the effects of increasing the network size, applying data augmentation, and adding pixel noise during training.
-Overall, both enlarging the network and augmenting the training data improve the recovery of the covariance structure, although the off-diagonal elements remain underestimated by approximately $10\%$ relative to the simulation covariances.
-Introducing pixel noise during training further enhances performance, reducing the average discrepancy of the off-diagonal terms to about $5\%$ with $\rho^{\prime} - 1$ close to zero.
-We repeat the covariance analysis for the $\kappa$-PDF and MFs in Figure~\ref{fig:cov_PDF_MF_maps}, which display similar trends but with lower accuracy overall.
-In summary, these results indicate that the accuracy of the replicated summary statistics improves when the network is trained on noisy maps, suggesting that the model is capable of learning the convergence signal when extra stochasticity is added to the training sample.
+Overall, both enlarging the network and augmenting the training data improve the recovery of the covariance structure. \newtext{We measure an off-diagonal underestimation of $18\%$ for the larger-network case and $16\%$ for the data-augmentation case.
+Introducing pixel noise during training is the most effective strategy, reducing the underestimation to the $3\%$ level.} We repeat the covariance analysis for the $\kappa$-PDF and MFs in Figure~\ref{fig:cov_PDF_MF_maps}, \newtext{where a substantial underestimation persists for both non-Gaussian statistics, reaching $13\%$ for the PDF and $30\%$ for the MFs.
+This poorer performance is expected: the injected pixel noise is Gaussian, and therefore does not contribute to the off-diagonal covariance terms of the PDF or MFs, which are driven by the non-Gaussian structure of the field.} In summary, these results indicate that the accuracy of the replicated summary statistics improves when the network is trained on noisy maps, suggesting that the model is capable of learning the convergence signal when extra stochasticity is added to the training sample.